 206-935-0651, ext.
 120

-My name is Jeanine Morley and I am the pre school / pre K instructional assistant.
-I have a bachelor’s degree from Loyola Marymount University and have been been an instructional assistant at OLG for 6 six years.
+My name is Jeanine Morley and I am the Pre-School / Pre-K instructional assistant.
+I have a bachelor’s degree from Loyola Marymount University and have been been an instructional assistant at OLG for 8 six years.
 I also spent many years as a tutor in the Sound Partners program.
 We are members of the parish and my three children graduated from OLG.
 We love the Guadalupe community!

 Greetings!
-My name is Mrs. Rita Gazewood.
 My studies at Montana State University-Billings included a major of Elementary Education (K-8) and a minor of Reading (K-12).
-I explored various school structures and grade levels through two years substitute teaching.
+I explored various school structures and grade levels to find my teaching passion.
 My faith led me to Catholic education.
-My passion for reading has brought me to the first grade level.
+My love of reading has brought me to the first grade level.
 Witnessing students emerging into literacy and guiding the process fills me with joy!

-I have enjoyed being the first grade teacher at Our Lady of Guadalupe School for the past fifteen years.
-As a teacher, a parishioner, and a parent, I’m thrilled to be in the midst of my sixteenth year as part of this amazing community.
+I have enjoyed being the first grade teacher at Our Lady of Guadalupe School for the past eighteen years.
+As a teacher, a parishioner, and a parent, I’m thrilled to be in the midst of my nineteenth year as part of this amazing community.

 I’m looking forward to another great year!